DanielGronau/kopama/README.md

 I don't consider this library ready for use in production.
-I did my best to test for the intended behavior, but with such ultra-flexible and rule-bending code it's hard to be absolutely sure that all edge cases behave sensible.
+I did my best to test for the intended behavior, but with such ultra-flexible and rule-bending code it's hard to be absolutely sure that all edge cases behave in a sensible way.
 Further, the code uses reflection and might be too slow for your use case.

 Also, I should mention that "kopama" means "anger" in Telugu.